Welcome to Issue #1 of the Digital Transformation Digest

 Self-driving cars can be used for more than personal needs.
 Mercedes-Benz has developed the Future Bus with CityPilot because mobility "cannot be met by private transport alone".
 The Mercedes-Benz Future Bus's CityPilot technology is based on the Highway Pilot system found in the autonomous Mercedes-Benz Actros truck; but with adaptations that make it suitable for an urban environment.
 As a result, the bus is able to recognize and communicate with traffic lights, allowing it to drive through the intersections they control.

-Digital transformation also impacts retail and HoReCa.
+Retail digital transformation affects shoppers.
 A new demo spotted by Mashable offers a glimpse of US-based startup Magic Leap’s augmented reality technology in shopping.
 In the video, which CMO Brian Wallace released at a conference in China, a user appears to measure a space and shop for baby-friendly lamps to fill it.
 You can see one of the lamps appear in 3D in the user’s room, and even accommodate shifts in perspective as she approaches.

 Chatbots are another example of a disruptive technology.
 Pizza Hut will soon expand its menu ordering options to social media with the launch of its own interactive chatbot.
 Chatbots use artificial intelligence and preprogrammed responses to automate simple tasks like composing an email, booking a trip, or ordering food.